Unlikely Private Eyes (No, Really...)

 The affable everyman Conway played Ace Crawford, Private Eye in a short-lived series from 1983.
 A scrupulously honest hard-boiled dick, Ace seemed to have it all -- adoring women, a faithful sidekick who idolized him and a beautiful girlfriend madly in love with him.
 Ace lacked only one thing... a clue.

-In the 1949 romantic comedy (with music) Top o' the Morning, the Bingster plays Joe Mulqueen, a singing insurance investigator dispatched to Ireland to recover the stolen Blarney Stone, and while he's there, gets to woo the local policeman's daughter.
+In the 1949 romantic comedy (with music) Top o' the Morning, the Bingster plays Joe Mulqueen, a singing insurance investigator dispatched to Ireland to recover the stolen Blarney Stone.
+As a bonus, while he's there, he gets to woo the local policeman's daughter.

 So Undercover was a 2012 movie starring the former Hanna Montana, caught somewhere between child stardom and Wrecking Ball notoriety.
 When will the madness stop?